An All-Time Classic: Texas Comes Back From Down Three, Tops Henderson 6-5 in OT

 Texas goaltender Arno Tiefensee made the start tonight, but after allowing three goals to rip past him, Stars head coach Toby Petersen saw enough from the young German goaltender, pulling him for Remi Poirier to close out the night.

-Poirier was able to hold down the net, making routine saves and simmering a very hot Henderson offense for the rest of the night, allowing only two goals while in net.
+Poirier was able to hold down the net, making routine saves and stunting a very hot Henderson offense for the rest of the night, allowing only two goals while in net.

 “It's gonna be a battle tomorrow.
 We're excited for it,” Petersen said.